Unified continuous-time q-learning for mean-field game and mean-field control problems: Introduction

-As the first attempt to generalize the continuous-time q-learning in \cite{jiazhou2023} to learn MFC problems, \cite{weiyu2025} investigated the proper definition of the continuous-time integrated q-function (Iq-function) from the social planner's perspective, who is assumed to have the full access to the population distribution.
-The integral form of the Iq-function is crucial in establishing a weak martingale characterization together with the value function based on all test policies in a neighbourhood of the target policy.
-However, from the relaxed control formulation with the entropy regularizer and the exploratory HJB equation, it is also observed in \cite{weiyu2025} that the optimal policy is expressed as a Gibbs measure related to the Hamiltonian operator instead of the Iq-function.
-As a consequence, the Iq-function in the integral form cannot be used directly to learn the optimal policy.
-In response, \cite{weiyu2025} proposed another related q-function, called essential q-function, which is defined as the Hamiltonian (without the integral form) plus the temporal dispersion.
-It was shown therein that the Iq-function and the essential q-function satisfy a straightforward integral representation, indicating two q-functions share the same parameters in their parameterized forms.
+As the first attempt to generalize the continuous-time q-learning in \cite{jiazhou2023} to learn MFC problems, \cite{weiyu2025} investigated the proper definition of the continuous-time integrated q-function (Iq-function) {by assuming that the environment simulator allows full access to the population distribution}.
+The integral form of the Iq-function is crucial in establishing a weak martingale characterization together with the value function based on all test policies.
+However, it is also observed in \cite{weiyu2025} that the Iq-function in the integral form cannot be used directly to learn the optimal policy.
+In response, \cite{weiyu2025} proposed another related q-function, called essential q-function, and established an integral representation between two q-functions.
 Thus, a continuous-time q-learning algorithm based on two q-functions (with the same parameters) is devised in \cite{weiyu2025} such that the Iq-function can be learnt by the weak martingale condition and the essential q-function can be used for the policy improvement iterations.